Need ways to speed up a Windows 10 computer for free?

 14. Empty the recycle bin

 Deleted files on your computer are sent to the recycle bin as the “last stop” safety before being cleared entirely.
-To free up more space on your hard drive, if you know you don’t need the files any longer, it’s beneficial to “take out the trash” and empty your recycle bin occasionally.
+To free up more space on your hard drive, if you know you no longer need the files, it’s beneficial to “take out the trash” and occasionally empty your recycle bin.

 You can empty your recycle bin from the Disk Cleanup utility, or you can do so manually and directly too.
 To clear files, right-click your recycle bin on your computer’s desktop and select Empty Recycle Bin.